-Homosexuality is in the criminal code in 71 countries*.
+Homosexuality is in the criminal code in 66 countries*.
 A quarter of the world’s population, around 2 billion people, live in a country where homosexuality is punishable by law.
 In 11 of these countries the penalty for homosexuality is death and in 2 countries the death penalty has recently been carried out.

 The Zero Flags Project is a countdown to zero flags.
 In this we work together with organisations such as Pride Amsterdam, ILGA, the UNHCR, Human Rights Watch, Amnesty International and the Equal Rights Coalition.
 We will continue our countdown until the only flag remaining is the rainbow flag and the whole world lives in sexual- and gender freedom.

 *The Zero Flags Project follows the ILGA World State-Sponsored Homophobia report which is a fundamental resource for those interested in accessing the core information on legislation affecting people on the basis of their sexual orientation.
-You can download the 2020 report here

-The Monument of Visibility of the Zero Flags Project consists of the 71 flags of the countries where homosexuality is in the Criminal Code.
-During Pride Amsterdam the flags will hang from 6 meter high flagpoles along the footpath of the Museumplein.
-Each flag pole will have a sign stating the name of the country and the punishment for homosexuality.
+During the Eurogames Nijmegen the flags of countries where homosexuality is in the Criminal Code were hanging from 6 meter high flagpoles along the Waalkade next to the site of the opening and closing of the EuroGames.
+Each flag pole carried a sign stating the name of the country and the punishment for homosexuality.